General Information

 1. Planning and implementing the program and associated course(s)

-1. Completing all University requirements regarding any purchase, lease, or service agreements
+2. Completing all University requirements regarding any purchase, lease, or service agreements

-1. Recruiting students
+4. Recruiting students

-1. Communicating frequently with OSA and prospective students
+7. Communicating frequently with OSA and students